Quick Start Guide: Installing Conduit on a VM from any cloud provider or on-premise Linux server

 - When prompted to enable SSL support and generate LetsEncrypt certificates, type "true" to have secure https communication enabled.

 - When prompted, enter a name, email and password for the initial Conduit administrator account

 - Enter the type of file system used by Conduit for its data source cache (Parquet Store) (file, hdfs, abfs, s3, gcs).
 Read more at Configure parquet store file system.

 - Once the script completes, open a web browser and navigate to the FQDN entered in Step 4.
 The FQDN entered in the browser should begin with https://

 (note that in some cases automatic SSL certificate creation can fail, especially for EC2 instances with the generated cloud FQDN, in this case the deployment script falls back to http://.
 A new SSL certificate can later be configured, contact support in this case)

-- Login with the administrator credentials you entered in Step 3
+- Login with the administrator credentials you entered in Step 6 for the administrator account.